Walter Mencken 7 p.m., Dec. 10

 At least, Mr. Montana helped me teach the Cold War.
-As a Cuban refugee, he was a rare reference point I could find with my students-incarcerated male teenagers.
-I miss them.
+As a Cuban refugee in the movie Scarface, he was a rare reference point I could find with my students-incarcerated male teenagers in a boys' prison camp on the outskirts of San Diego.
 They could argue about anything and often did.

 One day, a boy who always showed me respect and even said 'good morning', (trust me, that was rare) handed me everything from the pockets of my blazer which I had never taken off.
 They pickpocketed me as I taught.
 In his hand were my car keys, a chapstick and the empty wrapper for my energy bar.
 "He had already eaten it," he told me "but I got the rest of your stuff back."
 I could have been fired for losing my car keys and told him so.
 I did write him up in a favorable memo and tried to get him a phone call to his mother which was all he ever wanted.

 Porn, porn and more porn-That was the number one request-never granted of course.
 Over and over, they asked for anything I could find.
 I still think it's funny that they thought I would have any.